Tigers vs. Orioles Player Props Betting Odds

 Maton Stats

-- Nick Maton has recorded 10 hits with two doubles, four home runs and 12 walks.
-He has driven in 13 runs.
+- Nick Maton has two doubles, four home runs, 12 walks and 13 RBI (12 total hits).

 Maton Recent Games